WelterDevelopment/ConTeXt-IDE-WinUI/README.md

 If you want to contribute changes, here are some points that come to mind:

 #### Functions
-- Ability to download, install and update ConTeXt-compatible modules from CTAN.
 - The in-app ConTeXt Templates should be fetched from a GitHub-Page at runtime.
 - App localization: Provide basic language support for Spanish, French, Italian, German, ...
-- Graphical implementation of every compiler parameter that is possible (for a parameter list see https://wiki.contextgarden.net/Context)

 #### Code cleanup
 - The PDF.JS viewer is currently located in ConTeXt-IDE.Shared (folders "Build" and "web").
 Thats quite a mess and the viewer should be wraped in a WebView2-based WinUI3-control